-- the resident's commitments, i.e. to what extent is he incurring costs directly for necessities such as food, fuel and clothing; - the degree of the resident's independence, i.e. to what extent should he be encouraged to take on expenditure commitments;
+- the resident's commitments, i.e. to what extent is he incurring costs directly for necessities such as food, fuel and clothing; - the degree of the resident's independence, i.e. to what extent should they be encouraged to take on expenditure commitments;

-• whether he needs a greater incentive to become more independent, e.g. he may be encouraged to take on paid employment if most or all of his earnings and any Working Tax Credit received are disregarded.
+• whether their needs are a greater incentive to become more independent, e.g. they may be encouraged to take on paid employment if most or all of their earnings and any Working Tax Credit received are disregarded.